 The word compels a new generation to move forward, to take action, to embrace something or someone beyond ourselves.
 In the Engage Mission Center, you can get direction for engaging culture, engaging human needs, and engaging God at work in the world.
 Here you can connect with vital causes worth caring about.
 Connect with others who embody the The Message of love by "doing for the least of these."
 Team up with those who share your passion.
 Maybe it's children, or water, or justice for all people.
 Watch their faces.
 Read their stories.
 Join their mission.

+Complete the content partner application.
 Once your application has been reviewed, a representative of FaithVillage will contact you for next steps.